Electric VehiclesDecember 9, 2012

 And so in an age of wildly expanding communication channels, the channels are actually LESS effective because they are less believed, less trusted.

-There is another aspect to the Diffusion of Innovation that must be understood viscrerally.
+There is another aspect to the Diffusion of Innovation that must be understood viscerally.
 It is NOT a bloodless exercise in holding hands and singing Kumbaya.
 Disruptive technologies ALWAYS displace existing ones.
 In theory, film and digital photography could co-exist.
 In practice, Eastman Kodak is no more.
 Cell phones and land lines were interactive and each offered distinct differentiated advantages.
 But any business model today based on landlines is comically misplaced today.

 In theory gasoline cars and electric cars can coexist.
 But only during the curve.
 If the electric car offers the advantages I believe it does, for every electric sold, one less gasoline powered car will be sold.
 What is the history of the DISPLACED industry introducing the Disruptive innovation?
 It COULD be done in theory.
 But I havent' a go-by to offer hear.
 It is unheard of.